RikusLategan/RikusLategan/README.md

 - 👋 Hi, I’m @RikusLategan
-- 👀 I’m interested in contributing as a hobby.
-- 💻 I try not to have a preferred language, but I am fluent in **C** / **C++** and currently learning **Go (Golang)**.
+- 💻 I am fluent in **C++** and currently learning **Go**, though I try not to prefer any one language.
-- 🌱 In 2006 I studied BSc Mathematical Sciences (Comp.
-Sci. major) at the University of Stellenbosch in South Africa.
+- 🌱 I studied BSc Mathematical Sciences (Comp.
+Sci. major) at the University of Stellenbosch, South Africa (2006).
-- 💞️ I work in hospitality (full time) and foundation phase education (part time).
+- 💞️ I work in foundation phase education part-time.
-- 🤝 Looking to collaborate on beginner-friendly Go projects or study groups.
-- 📫 My Gmail address is easy to guess... give it a try 😉
+- 📫 My Gmail address is easy enough to guess should there be a need to contact me.

 <!---
 RikusLategan/RikusLategan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.